Paneer Do Pyaza Recipe (Restaurant Style)

 Pinterest Hidden Image

 Whenever I make a full Indian vegetarian spread, paneer has to be a part of it.
-Last weekend for a dinner party I made this paneer do pyaza recipe.
-As usual it was delicious, and everyone loved it.
-Over time I’ve perfected this recipe and you can just follow it step by step.
+Palak Paneer, Paneer Korma, and Paneer Masala are the most popular ones.
+Last weekend, for a dinner party, I made this paneer do pyaza recipe.
+It was loved by everyone as well.

 Do (pronounced as ‘though’) means two in Hindi, and pyaza means using pyaz (onions).
-This do pyaza paneer sabji has onions used in two different ways in the cooking, and thats how this curry gets its name.
+This do pyaza paneer sabji uses onions in two different ways during cooking, which is why it’s called do pyaza.

 You would find Paneer Do Pyaza on many Indian restaurant menus.
-But you can easily make it at home using very common ingredients including paneer, onions, tomatoes, spices.
+But you can easily make it at home using very common ingredients, including paneer, onions, tomatoes, and spices.

-You would love this curry as it is very easy to make and is perfect to make for Indian festivals, house parties and home dinners.
-It has always got me many compliments whenever I make it.
+You would love this curry as it is very easy to make and is perfect to make for Indian festivals, house parties, and home dinners.
+It has always gotten me many compliments whenever I make it.

-I like to serve this delicious paneer curry with Indian breads such as phulka, tandoori roti, naan or lachha paratha.
+I like to serve this delicious paneer curry with Indian breads such as phulka, tandoori roti, butter naan, or lachha paratha.
 You can choose any other bread that you like.
 It also pairs well with jeera rice or veg pulao.

 Ingredients